faceyspacey/rudy/docs/respond-modules.md

 The community has essentially come to **consensus** about several of these tools (my guess is you've heard this from other thought leaders than just me):

-- immutable isn't worth it, as the perf gains over native data structures is neglible, and conversions back and forth possibly undo any perf gains anyway
+- immutable isn't worth it, as the perf gains over native data structures is neglible, and conversions back and forth possibly undo any perf gains anyway; it's best to master + standardize usage of built-in data structures than to memorize yet another API surface
 - redux-actions results in less flexible reducers; standard reducer functions let you listen to more actions more easily (aka "less actions, fat reducers" approach); the additional API surface isn't worth it
 - routing coupled to your state store (rather than plugins to connect to React Router) eliminates a plethora of problems described in my initial Redux-First-Router aticles from 2 years ago
-- the verdict about Sagas is that thunks are simpler 80-100% of the time, depending on your application's needs; therefore, only use Sagas when suited towards specific problems that they are a better primitive for (e.g: autocomplete, complex login flows, fast streaming information); and often Observables are in fact better primitives for these precise problems
+- the verdict about Sagas is that simpler thunks are all that's required 80-100% of the time, depending on your application's needs; therefore, only use Sagas when suited towards specific problems that they are a better primitive for (e.g: autocomplete, complex login flows, fast streaming information); and often Observables are in fact better primitives for these precise problems; and again many apps were using Sagas when they didn't need to

 *Respond Framework* is designed so that you can use thunks, sagas, observables (and even Apollo/GraphQL) ***all together!*** You must just install the appropriate middleware.

-In other words, the days of Redux-First-Router only supporting thunks is over.
+In other words, the weakness of *Redux-First-Router* is that the level of customization of route side effects was very minimal (pretty much limited to a thunk).
+Respond provides complete customizeability via its own asyncronous koa-based middleware API, which unlocks potential for route sagas, observables, graphql and more.
 That's not to say all these middlewares are built yet, but it's refreshingly easy to add them.

 That said, 80% to possibly 100% of Remitano's sagas are the kind of async data fetching work that better belongs in thunks (as per the above consensus/verdict).

 If there's an area in your app where we truly need Sagas, I'll cook up the middleware.
-If it makes sense as part of our **incremental adoption** strategy, I'll cook it up *sooner*.
 I'm confident there's plenty of work to do in moving sagas into route thunks.
 More importantly, it will greatly simplify the codebase.
+And if it makes sense as part of our **incremental adoption** strategy, I'll cook up the middleware *sooner*.

-### "Less Actions, Fat Reducers" -- 2 actions per route transition, no more
+## "Less Actions, Fat Reducers" -- 2 actions per route transition, no more

 This is akin to the mantra, "thin controllers, fat models" from the Rails MVC world.